djeada/Frontend-Notes/notes/04_javascript.md

 * Objects are used to hold several values under a single name and to organize them using named properties.
 * You can store the same data in both arrays and objects.
 The power of objects comes from the fact that you can access the data using named properties.

-Let's create an array and object containing the same data:
+Lets create an array and object containing the same data:

 ```javascript
 class Point {